 - When the culture is ready, it should look like a thick yoghurt.
 It will pull away from the sides of the jar cleanly and have a glossy surface.

-Making Thermophilic mother cultures is just as easy as making Mesophilic mother cultures.
+Making Thermophilic culture is just as easy as making Mesophilic culture.

-Follow the same directions as above but obviously add a Thermophilic starter culture to the milk instead of a Mesophilic.
+Follow the same directions as above but obviously add a Thermophilic culture to the milk instead of a Mesophilic culture.

 Also, allow the milk to cool to, and incubate at, 110 degrees Fahrenheit, for only 6-8 hours instead of the longer period for a Mesophilic culture.